• Home

 CHAPTER THREE

-Lazarus laughed as he laid the three guns out on the kitchen table of his love nest.
-Which one should Lemuel use to put a bullet in George’s head?
+Lazarus laid the three guns on the kitchen table of his love nest, a second-floor walk-up in a Chicago brownstone.
+Which one to use to kill George?
 The Ruger Standard was a strong contender.
-With its blued carbon-steel finish and wood grip, it was something he was proud to have in his arsenal.
+With its blued carbon steel finish and wood grip, he was proud to have it in his arsenal.
 However, the Ruger MK II was equally impressive and accurate at a distance.
 But the Baretta 71 was excellent too.
 It was small and lightweight and could fit in a pants pocket.
-All three were cold and had never been fired during a crime so far as he knew.
+All three were cold and had never been fired during a crime.

 Many guns had presented themselves to him over the years, but only these three had what it took to be finalists.

-One and only one could be chosen.
-With Pano about to die, the time had come to make a decision.
+One and only one could be chosen, and with Pano about to die, the time had come to decide.

-When he fondled the Baretta, he heard Joey’s voice.
+When he massaged the Baretta, he heard Joey’s voice from the other side.

 Lazarus held the pistol aloft.
-“Is this the gun to use?”
+“Is this the gun to use to kill George?”

 Yes.

-It was time to go to The Pink Stiletto, so he wiped all of them clean of fingerprints, wrapped them in their colorful oilcloths, and stored them in a cabinet over the sink.
+It was time to go to The Pink Stiletto, so he wrapped the guns in their colorful oilcloths and stored them in a cabinet over the sink.
 Constantly vigilant, he looked out the window down at the street.
 Nothing unusual.
 He shook the iron bars; they were secure.
 He went into the walk-in closet.
-A trapdoor led to a crawl space between his apartment and the one on the other side.
-He ran his fingers across the nails.
+A trapdoor led to a crawl space between his apartment and the one on the other side, but it was nailed shut.
 Solid and secure.
-Then, he walked to the front door, which was reinforced with a metal plate, and looked through the peephole.
+Then, he walked to the front door and looked through the peephole.
 No one in the hall.
 No one on the landing.

-Most strip clubs had sleazy hosts, nothing more than pimps too weak to fight for their girls.
-Lazarus insisted that his guys wear tuxedos.
-The one on duty escorted him to his table right in front of the stage.
-A waiter brought him his Scotch rocks and Greek salad as soon as he settled into his seat.
+The host escorted him to his table in front of the stage.
+A waiter brought him his ouzo and Greek salad as soon as he settled into his seat.
 Soon his moussaka would arrive.
 It had been the same for years.
 Chefs came and went; girls came and went.
-The food remained the same.
-Burgers and ham sandwiches for the customers; off-the-menu Greek plates for him and his friends.
+The food remained the same: burgers and ham sandwiches for the customers, off-the-menu Greek plates for him and his friends.
 Employment depended on how good the moussaka was.
-His blood might not be Greek, but no one loved all things Greek more than he did.
+His blood might not be Greek, but no one loved all things Greek.

-One of the new girls gyrated to disco music, throwing all her clothes into the audience before sliding to her knees in front of Lazarus.
+One of the new girls gyrated to disco music and glided to a stop on her knees in front of him when she finished.
 He appreciated her efforts and slid a hundred-dollar bill into her G-string.
 The next dancer was a cowgirl with boots and a cowboy hat.
-She knew how to shake her butt, and that was also worth a hundred bucks.
+She knew how to shake her butt, which was also worth a hundred bucks.

 The maître d marched to the microphone.
 An old burned-out junkie, he wheezed into the microphone as a waiter set the moussaka in front of Lazarus.